-- Repeat the activity with word cards showing words that begin with E.
+- Repeat the activity with the word cards provided.

 - Write the uppercase E and lowercase e on the whiteboard, then have the children exercise their arms by writing the letters E and e in the air with their finger while saying the /e/ sound.

 Read target words in a text

 - Read the Exercise with Energy target text to the children, and explain that the word exert means to make an effort.

-- Have the children say the /e/ sound as they find and underline the letters E and e throughout the text, saying the /e/ sound each time they underline the letters E or e.
+- Have the children say the /e/ sound as they find and underline the letters E and e throughout the text.

 - Read the text again and have the children pretend to exercise every time they hear a word that starts with the /e/ sound.

 Write the target letter

-- Distribute the picture of Ed and direct the children to circle every uppercase letter E with red, and circle every lowercase letter e with blue.
+- Distribute the picture of Ed and direct the children to circle every uppercase letter E with red and every lowercase letter e with blue.

-- Have the children write e (and uppercase E) letters around a picture of Ed (see below).
+- Have the children write the letters E and e around a picture of Ed.